 Our City Centre Campus location is an inspirational place to learn.
 Birmingham’s Big City Plan, regenerating and developing the city, means there are plenty of opportunities within the built environment.
 And you’ll have the added advantage of being based near construction sites, including the new high speed rail link, HS2, giving you invaluable insight into the construction industry.

 The programme may be studied in full or part-time mode.
 The full time duration is 15 months for January starts.

 - The course is fully accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).
 Successful completion of the course will lead to Professional Membership after the Assessment of Professional Competence (APC).

-- This course provides a rigorous and coherent education in the knowledge and appreciation of the many varied factors, including legal, economic and social trends, that influence the construction industry and construction process.
-On completion of the course you will have covered both the ‘core’ and ‘areas of specialism’ needed for the opportunity to register for membership of RICS and CIOB.
+- On completion of the course you’ll have covered both the core content and areas of specialism needed for the opportunity to register for the membership of RICS and CIOB.

 Information for international students